FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-01-datapacks.md

 > /datapack enable `filenamehere`

 {: .error}
-> If your datapack doesn't appear, try running `/datapack list` and then try again, or make sure your datapack is in the right place.
+> If your datapack doesn't appear, try running `/datapack list` and then try again, restart your server and/or make sure your datapack is in the right place.